 It was four decades ago when several countries in Latin America undertook transitions to more democratic forms of government.
 Instability, military or non-democratic regimes, social conflict, economic dependency, immigration and displacement, and human rights violations were all common themes in the region before the transitions.
 In the context of the Cold War framework, which was still alive in the 1980s, the transitions signaled a move away from a polarized global environment.
 As the majority of countries in Latin America made the transition to more democratic regimes and societies, hope and aspirations emerged for better opportunities, more stability, and for a new chapter that could finally reap the fruits of the socio-economic potential.
 Moreover, the democratic wave decreased the chances for radical ideological regimes, right or left.
-Today, however, Latin America stands again at the cusp of reversing back again into chaos, despair, conflict, poverty, and normalizing internal polarization in a left-right continuum.
-I recently wrote an article trying to explain why Latin America, a region so wealthy in all kinds of resources finds itself again in a perilous vicious circle unable to provide for a majority of its citizens and stack with old formulas amidst new challenges.
-Even before Covid-19, the signs of frustration with government policies were visible What happened to the democratic prospects in Latin America?
+Today, however, Latin America stands again at the cusp of reversing back again into chaos, despair, conflict, poverty and normalizing internal polarization in a left-right continuum.
+I recently wrote an article trying to explain why Latin America, a region so wealthy in all kinds of resources finds itself again in a perilous vicious circle unable to provide for a majority of its citizens and stacked with old formulas amidst new challenges.
+Even before Covid-19, the signs of frustration with government policies were visible.
+What happened to the democratic prospects in Latin America?

 From Sunshine to Storms

 The symbolism in the fall of the Berlin Wall in 1989, signaled a new era for change and the expansion of human rights globally.
 After a complicated process of economic stabilization, Latin America moved forward with establishing new economic parameters that ushered a relative and dynamic recuperation.
-By the first years of the twentieth first century, Latin America had managed to transform its socio-economic outlook.
+By the first years of the twentieth-first century, Latin America had managed to transform its socio-economic outlook.
 Latin America registered by 2013, the lowest incidence of poverty and the largest expansion of the middle class.
 Furthermore, by 2015 Latin American countries reduced inequality trends.
-Moreover, the Latin American economies managed to confront global economic crisis between 2003-2013.
+Moreover, the Latin American economies managed to confront the global economic crisis between 2003-2013.
 Nonetheless, by 2016 all signs pointed to the end of the so-called “boom” era and a return to volatility and uncertainty.
-The strong dependance on commodities and a lack of sustained strategies generated a gap between citizens expanding expectations and the capacity of the governments to deliver.
+The strong dependence on commodities and a lack of sustained strategies generated a gap between citizens expanding expectations and the capacity of the governments to deliver.
 Massive social protests ensued between 2019-2020, as the Covid-19 pandemic was becoming more visible.

 In parallel, during the same period as the boom-and-bust dynamic in the socio-economic dimension, the democratic dimension in Latin America remained somewhat curtailed.
-Countries begun to have more national elections, as well as sub-national elections.
+Countries began to have more national elections, as well as sub-national elections.
 According to International Idea analysis, today Latin America scores globally the highest in electoral participation.
 Similarly, the analysis points out to promising advances in Latin America in political gender equality.
 However, in perspective, support for democratic institutions in Latin America has dwindled over the past two decades.
 According to data from LAPOP, since 2008 there has been a steady decline in support for democracy in Latin America.
 In the latest metric of 2018/19, 57.7% of those surveyed regionally indicated support for democracy, a decline of 0.5% point from the 2016/17 survey.
 Support for democracy is coming from the most educated, the wealthier cohorts, and the older age cohorts.
-LAPOP also shows that since 2004 there is decline in support of the main components of a democratic system (respect for political institutions, pride in political system, courts guarantee fair trail, basic rights are protected).
-Moreover, though there is a variation among countries, trust in democratic institutions, such as political parties, the executive and legislative branches of government, and elections is also showing trends of decline since 2004 according to LAPOP.
+LAPOP also shows that since 2004 there is a decline in support of the main components of a democratic system (respect for political institutions, pride in the political system, courts guarantee a fair trial, and basic rights are protected).
+Moreover, though there is a variation among countries, trust in democratic institutions, such as political parties, the executive and legislative branches of government, and elections are also showing trends of decline since 2004 according to LAPOP.

 Since 2009, data from the Latinobarometro shows a sharp decline in the confidence of citizens in their governments, in great part due to persistent corruption and increased authoritarian forms of governments.
-Data from Latinobarometro also shows that between 2006 and 2018, respondents who say that in Latin America governance is for the “for a few exclusive and powerful groups to increase their own benefit ” increased from 61% to 79% respectively.
+Data from Latinobarometro also shows that between 2006 and 2018, respondents who say that in Latin America governance is for the “few exclusive and powerful groups to increase their own benefit ” increased from 61% to 79% respectively.
 That is in total an increase of 18 percentage points.
 As we argued in another article, the belief that government is benefiting the few is nourished by low levels of trust in government, in the justice system, in the legislature/congress, and in interpersonal trust, as well as low satisfaction with democracy.
 Similarly, one can make the argument that the low levels of institutional and personal trust and the low satisfaction with democracy feed the belief that the government is for the few and not the many.

 From Delegative Democracy to Caudillismo 102

 Guillermo O’Donnell’s coined in 1994 the concept of Delegative Democracy, to analyze new democracies in Latin America and elsewhere.
 Essentially, the concept refers to democratic regimes in which the president and congress are democratically elected, but in which mechanisms of accountability are fragile.
 This tendency exacerbated over the past decades in many Latin American countries, in great part due to the fact that Latin America’s political systems are heavily tilted toward strong presidents with unlimited power, and other institutions such as the legislative and judiciary in this context are dwarfed.
 Presidents think these other branches of government are obstacles in the decision-making process, and over time, their respective importance has diminished as they are constantly being circumvented or captured by the president and the executive branch.
-The congresses and legislations in the majority of Latin America are weak, and have not played a constructive and/or oversight role on the Executive.
+The congresses and legislations in the majority of Latin America are weak and have not played a constructive and/or oversight role on the Executive.
 The judiciaries in Latin America have moved from inquisitorial to adversarial systems, and these efforts have begun to make justice more transparent, effective, and fair.
 Many Latin American countries have also passed specific anticorruption measures.
 However, in spite of that progress, they remain weak.

-The lack of reforms to strengthen democratic governance in most of the region, has created a vicious circle.
-Strong presidents have ignored or captured horizontal accountability mechanisms (from within the state), they use elections to claim vertical accountability (from outside the state), and in extreme cases like Venezuela and Nicaragua, the authoritarian regimes have closed the civic space and therefore shutdown any type of vertical accountability.
+The lack of reforms to strengthen democratic governance in most of the region has created a vicious circle.
+Strong presidents have ignored or captured horizontal accountability mechanisms (from within the state), they use elections to claim vertical accountability (from outside the state), and in extreme cases like Venezuela and Nicaragua, the authoritarian regimes have closed the civic space and therefore shut down any type of vertical accountability.
 Moreover, a populist discourse in elections, from the right or left, continues to enhance the false narrative that institutions do not matter and that strongmen are the State, and only strongmen and the State can quickly resolve all problems.
 The narrative from the left claims that they can promote social integration and endogenous development, as well as be a defense against neoliberal and capital interests, who in their argument want to take advantage of their patrimony.
 The narrative from the right claims that with neo-liberal economic policies and economic trade, development will expand, and help keep tradition and conservative values.
-In reality, the populist discourse, branded in the left or right continuum or its radical versions such as socialism or far right, has proven to be detrimental to consolidate democratic regimes in Latin America.
+In reality, the populist discourse, branded in the left or right continuum or its radical versions such as socialism or far right, has proven to be detrimental to consolidating democratic regimes in Latin America.

 Figure 1 shows the analysis of the relationship between the percentage of citizens in each country who support democracy using the latest LAPOP data, and the country’s score in the V-Dem’s Electoral Democracy Index.
 As can be seen, there is a positive correlation between these two variables supporting the hypothesis that support for democracy is critical for the vitality of democracy.